 What I Found From Several Live Chat Sessions

-After speaking with Sleep Number Customer Service representatives, I learned about a few extra details that may help you decide between a P-5 or an I-8 mattress.
+After speaking with Sleep Number Customer Service representatives, I learned about a few extra details that may help people decide between a P-5 or an I-8 mattress.

 - Popularity: The P-5 model is Sleep Number’s most popular bed.
 The salesperson I spoke to at a Sleep Number store said it had a good balance between cushion and natural firmness from the air chambers.

-- You Are On A Budget.
+- People Are On A Budget.
 There is a $1,400 price difference between Queen size P-5 and I-8 mattresses.
-Going with the P-5 means you lose out on the built-in cooling technology and some extra cushion, but it does free up cash to consider accessories like Sleep IQ Technology or the FlexFit Adjustable Base.
+Going with the P-5 means people lose out on the built-in cooling technology and some extra cushion, but it does free up cash to consider accessories like Sleep IQ Technology or the FlexFit Adjustable Base.

-- You Are A Hot Sleeper.
-The I-8 features Outlast technology, designed to pull moisture away from you at night and redistribute it throughout the night, in the surface of the mattress.
+- Someone Is A Hot Sleeper.
+The I-8 features Outlast technology, designed to pull moisture away from people at night and redistribute it throughout the night, in the surface of the mattress.

 With a $1,400 price difference between a Queen size P-5 mattress and a Queen size I-8 mattress, my preference (and my wallet) would be to favor the P-5 model.

-For the price difference, here is what you would get in the I-8 that you don’t get in the P-5:
+For the price difference, here is what people would get in the I-8 that they don’t get in the P-5:

 - Outlast Technology (to keep you cool at night)